Home > Index > N-O

 Orient Express

 Deduction game whose topic is, after the Agatha Christie story, murder on the famous luxury train traveling to Istanbul.
-Consists of a number of pre-programmed cases which players must solve by visiting various persons and locations and reading various paragraphs to extract clues and record their implications on their deduction sheets.
+Consists of a number of pre-programmed cases that players must solve by visiting various persons and locations and reading various paragraphs to extract clues and record their implications on their deduction sheets.
 There is even the possibility of jumping off the train at certain stations and sending a telegram.
 It is also possible to interrograte one's fellow detectives.
 Ends when someone takes a chance and tries to solve it or the train arrives in Istanbul, a rate which is variable.
 Very atmospheric and enjoyable.
 At least two expansion kits offer more cases.
+[6-player Games]

 Ostindien Company